Ambrosia beetle: Classification and diversity

 Until recently ambrosia beetles have been placed in independent families Scolytidae and Platypodidae, however, they are in fact some of the most highly derived weevils, and are now placed in the subfamilies Scolytinae and Platypodinae of Family Curculionidae There are about 3,000 known beetle species employing the ambrosia strategy.

 Ambrosia beetles are an ecological guild, but not a phylogenetic clade.
 The ambrosia habit is an example of convergent evolution, as several groups evolved the same symbiotic relationship independently.
 The highest diversity of ambrosia beetles is in the tropics.
 In the Paleotropical region, hundreds of species of Xyleborini and Platypodinae are the main agent initiating dead wood decomposition.
 In the Neotropics, Platypodinae and Xyleborini are joined by the scolytine tribe Cortylini.
 Compared to the diversity in the tropics, ambrosia beetle fauna in the temperate zone is rather limited.
 In the Nearctic region it is dominated by a few species from Cortylini, Xyleborini and Xyloterini.
 In the Palearctic realm, significant groups are Xyloterini and Xyleborini, joined by Scolytoplatypodini in the Far East.

 The symbiotic relationship

 Beetles and their larvae graze on mycelium exposed on the gallery walls and on bodies called sporodochia, clusters of the fungus' spores.
-Most ambrosia beetle species don't ingest the wood tissue; instead, the sawdust resulting from the excavation is pushed out of the gallery.
+Most ambrosia beetle species do not ingest the wood tissue; instead, the sawdust resulting from the excavation is pushed out of the gallery.
 Following the larval and pupal stage, adult ambrosia beetles collect masses of fungal spores into their mycangia and leave the gallery to find their own tree.